danielanthonycollins/exquizite/README.md

 ## **Future Enhancements**

 - The high scores leaderboard could be improved in the future to store scores on a server rather than on local storage, which will open the quiz up to more competition in future.
-- More quiz options could be introduced in future, such as difficulty and number of questions to further customize the quiz to the users preferences.
+- An additional dropdown menu could be added to the game page allowing the user to choose the number of questions they want to answer, allowing them to customise the quiz further.
 - Functionality could be introduced in future to create levels which the user can progress through.
-To pass to the next level they would have to reach a certain quiz score, and each level is harded than the last.
+To pass to the next level they would have to reach a certain quiz score, and each level is more difficult than the last.

 ## **Testing Phase**